St. Tammany Parish gives green light to tax exemption applicants

 That vote came after Diversified President and CEO Peter Smith apparently swayed some opinions.
 He told the board that tax breaks the company received from the state played a large role in his decision to shutter a Diversified plant in Nebraska and move those operations to the company’s Madisonville-area facility.

 “The benefits for the parish could be tremendous,” Smith said.
 “In millions.
-So if we’re worried about $200,000 dollars, $800,000 dollars (today,) that’s minutia.
-The commitment is I am going to turn this company within…five years to be exact, we’re going to be a $350 million dollar company within the parish."
+So if we’re worried about $200,000, $800,000 (today,) that’s minutia.
+The commitment is I am going to turn this company within … five years to be exact, we’re going to be a $350 million company within the parish."

-Diversified Foods was seeking the 10-year tax break that will allow it to pay property taxes on only 20 percent of the $15.5 million expansion, a project that it says will add 44 jobs to its payroll.
+Diversified Foods was seeking the 10-year tax break that would allow it to pay property taxes on only 20 percent of the $15.5 million expansion, a project that it says will add 44 jobs to its payroll.
 Its request was by far the largest of the three.
-Dependable Glass Works and Mechanial Equipment Company Inc. were seeking breaks on much smaller investments: $539,000 and $300,000.
+Dependable Glass Works and Mechanical Equipment Company Inc. were seeking breaks on much smaller investments: $539,000 and $300,000.

 The exemption on Diversified Foods will cost the School Board $802,000 over the life of the exemption, and several members were concerned about that loss in revenue.